 The magnitude of the grey market premium tends to be more substantial in IPOs experiencing high demand within a short timeframe.
 Such demand may arise due to factors like an intriguing business model, unique assets, or strong management.

 Conversely, IPOs with little or no demand typically exhibit a smaller grey market premium.
-This could be attributed to factors such as the absence of tangible assets supporting the company or a negative reputation within the market.
+This could be attributed to factors such as the absence of tangible assets supporting the company or its negative reputation within the market.

 Retail Investors: Retail investors who have not been allocated IPO shares through the official subscription process often look to the Grey Market Premium as an indicator of the IPO's potential performance.
 A high GMP might signal strong investor demand and the possibility of listing gains, while a low or negative GMP could suggest limited interest.